 EXODUS—–there is a famous Hollywood story concerning the premiere of this movie.
 The great satirist Mort Sahl was in the audience.
 At the three-hour point, he stood up and said in a loud voice to director Otto Preminger, “Otto, let my people go!”
 Maybe Sahl had recently sat through 1960s other magnum-length Freedom epics, Spartacus and The Alamo, and felt he was spending too much of his life in the dark with strangers, or maybe it was just a case of “Enough, already!”

 Best acting in the movie, hands down, is from Sal Mineo.
 He has an especially powerful scene where he is interrogated about his life in a concentration camp: it brought the gifted Mineo a deserved nomination for Supporting Actor.
-The story’s Sacrificial Lamb is the less-than-inspiring Preminger ‘find’, Jill Hayworth, who manages to be both too sweet and inexpressive at the same time (she was better a few years later in the director’s WW epic In Harm’s Way).
+The story’s Sacrificial Lamb is the less-than-inspiring Preminger ‘find’, Jill Hayworth, who manages to be both too sweet and inexpressive at the same time.
+She was better a few years later in the director’s WW epic In Harm’s Way.

-Aside from Mineo, the most memorable thing about this is the truly beautiful theme music by Ernest Gold.
+Aside from Mineo, the most memorable thing about this is the truly beautiful theme music from Ernest Gold.
 An irate Academy, irked by the obnoxious publicity campaign drummed up for The Alamo, gave Gold’s score the Oscar that should have gone either to Dimitri Tiomkin’s much richer scoring for the Wayne epic, or maybe to upstart Elmer Bernstein for his thrilling The Magnificent Seven.
-Gold basically just repeats the main theme, but the haunting title track, played to a backdrop of flames during the credits, struck—well, gold (sorry).
+Gold basically just repeats the main theme, but the haunting title track, played to a backdrop of flames during the credits, struck, well, gold (sorry).
 Ferrante & Teicher had their biggest piano success with their cover of it.
 Sam Leavitt’s photography was also Academy award nominated.

-With Lee J. Cobb (bellowing),vHugh Griffith, Gregory Ratoff, David Opatashu, Felix Aylmer, Marius Goring, Martin Benson, George Maharis and an early, uncredited bit from Paul L. Smith, who 18 years down the line would achieve chills as the brutal jailer in Midnight Express.
+With Lee J. Cobb (bellowing), Hugh Griffith, Gregory Ratoff, David Opatashu, Felix Aylmer, Marius Goring, Martin Benson, George Maharis and an early, uncredited bit from Paul L. Smith, who 18 years down the line would achieve chills as the brutal jailer in Midnight Express.